BITSS-OPA/opa-deworming/code/05_final_opa.md

 </details>

 <!--
 Now the benefits are flexible to worm prevalence and lenght of treatment.
-To facilitate comparison with the other two approaches, we present here the results using the same prevalence and length of treatment assumptions parameters as in approach 1 and 2.
+To facilitate comparison with the other two approaches, the report presents here the results using the same prevalence and length of treatment assumptions parameters as in approach 1 and 2.
 Both approaches implicitly assume prevalence rates of 100% and do not distinguish between original population and target populuation.
 Both approaches also set the length of treatment at 2.41 years.
 -->

 To compute the benefits for this approach, this paper uses data on prevalence and length of treatment for the four countries that Evidence Action has records for.
 Readers interested in assessing the effects of deworming for a specific value of prevalence and length of treatment are referred to the [interactive app](https://fhoces.shinyapps.io/shiny_app_test/) (tab on key assumptions) where they can input the values that best reflect their setting.
 To facilitate comparison with the other two approaches, this paper presents here the results using the same length of treatment assumptions parameters as in approach 1 and 2.

-Under approach 3, and using the same assumptions as above, the benefits will be: 77.61 and 702 when using benefits of approach 1 without and with externalities, and 289.88 when using the benefit structure of approach 2.
+Under approach 3, and using the same assumptions as above, the benefits will be: 77.61 and 702 when using benefits of approach 1 without and with externalities, and 289.9 when using the benefit structure of approach 2.

 ### Costs

 Evidence Action's Deworm the World Initiative provides technical assistance to governments to implement school-based deworming programs.
 Deworm the World works closely with policymakers and government staff who are responsible for ensuring the implementation of deworming programs within their geographies to plan, scale, and sustain school-based deworming programs targeting at-risk children.
 Deworm the World works to gain and maintain critical support amongst these key stakeholders, thus having important influence over how policymakers take-in and use evidence for decision making.
 Through Evidence Action's technical assistance, which typically includes financial support for program implementation, they have access to country-level government cost data on what it takes to implement and evaluate school-based deworming programs across different contexts.
-To estimate the costs in this analysis, we use costs of deworming provided by Evidence Action (detailed below) and follow a similar approach to @givewell, which takes those costs and includes an additional estimate around the amount of government staff time required to run deworming programs.
+To estimate the costs in this analysis, the report uses costs of deworming provided by Evidence Action (detailed below) and follow a similar approach to @givewell, which takes those costs and includes an additional estimate around the amount of government staff time required to run deworming programs.
 The default cost is the per unit cost per treatment round per child across all countries.
 This is obtained as the weighted average of per unit costs ($c_{i}$) in all countries where Evidence Action currently has data on implementation of deworming interventions [^10].

 [^10]: In some settings Evidence Action provides two rounds of treatment per year.
 In those cases, the unit costs discussed here represent the sum of both rounds [CONFIRM WITH GRACE]